airthingy/tensorflow-class-regression/README.md

 evaluate_model()
 ```

 This is very similar to the training code.
-Two key differences:
+Key differences:

 - We set the number of epochs to 1.
 There is no sense in repeating validation more than once.
 - We call the ``evaluate()`` method of the estimator.
 This returns a result as a dictionary.
+- There is no value in random shuffling data during evaluation.

 Save the file and run it.